makerdiary/nrf52840-mdk-usb-dongle/docs/getting-started/index.md

 ## Connecting the USB Dongle

-Connect the nRF52840 Micro Dev Kit USB Dongle to your host as shown below:
+Connect the nRF52840 MDK USB Dongle to your host as shown below:

 ![](images/connecting-dongle.jpg)